netmod-wg/schedule-yang/draft-ietf-netmod-schedule-yang.md

    are writable, data nodes that contain read-only state, or RPCs.
 As such, there are no additional security issues related to the "ietf- schedule" module that need to be considered.

+   Modules that use the groupings that are defined in this document should identify the corresponding security considerations.
+For example, reusing some of these groupings will expose privacy-related information (e.g., 'node-example').

    Care must be taken when defining recurrences occurring very often and frequent that can be an additional source of attacks by keeping the system